 Lapeirousia oreogena grows in the western portion of South Africa.
 Though it may be difficult to tell by looking at it, this little plant is a member of the iris family.
 Decked out in its striking shade of purple, the white spots on its petals really stand out.
 Shaped like arrowheads, it would almost seem as if the plant was trying to advertise the perfect place to grab a sip of nectar.
 Indeed, that is exactly what they are doing.
 Those white arrows serve as guides for a rather peculiar pollinator.

 Prosoeca peringueyi is a pretty incredible little fly.
-Its proboscis is roughly 2 inches in length!
+For starters, its proboscis is 2 inches in length!
 It looks rather awkward buzzing around a patch of these beautiful irises.
 Seeing it in action may change your mind though.
 It is truly an ariel acrobat as it maneuvers itself above a flower and expertly dips its long proboscis down the slightly longer nectar tube of the flowers.
 How is the fly so adept at hitting its target every time?
 The answer lies in those white arrows.